 “Worker Skills and Job Displacement” with Kenneth A. Couch; (Revisions in Progress) [PDF]

-“Routine-Biased Technical Change: Panel Evidence of Task Orientation and Wage Effects”, Forthcoming at Labour Economics [PDF]
+“Routine-Biased Technical Change: Panel Evidence of Task Orientation and Wage Effects”, Labour Economics.
+2017.

 “Predicting Medical Subject Headings (MeSH) Beyond Medline” with Vetle Torvik, Adam Kehoe, and Neil Smalheiser; Association for Computing Machinery (ACM) Proceedings of SWM 2017 : 1st Workshop on Scholarly Web Mining.
 2017.